Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Illustrative Examples

 \section{Illustrative Examples}

-Here are the set of commands to use encoding, decoding, repair and update features of Founsure 1.0.
-Note that Founsure 1.0 comes with man pages or you can always use ``-h" flag command for immediate help when you call Founsure functions.
+In this section, we provide a set of commands to use encoding, decoding, repair, and update features of Founsure.
+Note that Founsure comes with man pages or you can always use ``-h" flag command for immediate help when you call Founsure functions.
+Moreover, these examples are also included in the GitHub page along with several performances and unit tests.

 The following command will encode a test file \textit{testfile.txt} with $k=500$ data chunks with each chunk occupying $t=512$ bytes.
 The encoder generates $n=1000$ coding chunks using $d=$`FiniteDist' degree distribution and $p=$`ArrayLDPC' precoding.
 Finally, generated chunks are striped/written to $s=10$ distinct files for default disk/drive allocation under \textit{/Coding} directory\footnote{This directory naming is conventional and maintained for the legacy of Jerasure erasure code library.}.
 The flag ``-v" is used to output parameter information used during the encoding operation.
-Founsure encoder also generates a metadata file with critical coding parameters which will later be useful for decoding, repair and update operations.
-Without an appropriate metadata, Founsure cannot operate on files. \\ \\ \fbox{\parbox{0.98\textwidth}{ \texttt{\textbf{founsureEnc} -f testfile.txt -k 500 -n 1000 -t 512 -d 'FiniteDist' -p 'ArrayLDPC' -s 10 -v}}} \\
+Founsure encoder also generates a metadata file with critical coding parameters which will later be useful for decoding, repair, and update operations.
+Without appropriate metadata, Founsure cannot operate on files. \\ \\ \fbox{\parbox{0.98\textwidth}{ \texttt{\textbf{founsureEnc} -f testfile.txt -k 500 -n 1000 -t 512 -d 'FiniteDist' -p 'ArrayLDPC' -s 10 -v}}} \\